roemvaar/cs_notes/docs/data_structures/graphs.md

 # Graphs

-Graphs are important — more than you think.
-Even if you already think they're important, it's more than you think.

-A tree is a connected graph without cycles, i.e., a type of graph, but not all graphs are trees.

-You should know the basic graph traversal algorithms: breadth-first search and depth-first search.
-You should know their computational complexity, their tradeoffs and how to implement them in real code.

-If possible, try to study fancier algorithms, such as Dijkstra and A*.
-They're great for just about anything, from game programming to distributed computing, to you name it.
-You should know them.

-Whenever someone gives you a problem, think of graphs.
-They are the most fundamental and flexible way of representing any relationship, so it's about a 50-50 shot that any interesting design problem has a graph involved in it.
-Make sure you can't think of a way to solve it using graphs before moving on to other solution types.
-This tip is important!

 ## **1. Overview**

 * **Definition:** Graphs are flexible data structures that use nodes and edges to store information.
 A graph is a collection of nodes with edges between (some of) them.